 ITT Industries, Inc. was originally incorporated under the name ITT Indiana, Inc. pursuant to its original Articles of Incorporation filed with the Secretary of State for the State of Indiana on September 5, 1995.
 Effective December 20, 1995, ITT Corporation, a Delaware corporation, was merged with and into the Corporation, and the name of the Corporation was changed to ITT Industries, Inc. The Restated Articles of Incorporation set forth below only restate and integrate the provisions of the Corporation's Articles of Incorporation as heretofore amended or supplemented, and there is no discrepancy between those provisions and the provisions of these Restated Articles of Incorporation.
-This restatement does not contain any amendment to the Articles of Incorporation of the Corporation requiring shareholder approval.
-The text of the Articles of Incorporation as amended or supplemented heretofore is hereby restated to read as herein set forth in full:
+The text of the Restated Articles of Incorporation as amended or supplemented heretofore is hereby restated to read as herein set forth in full: